ls1intum/Artemis/docs/user/exercises/modeling.rst

     .. figure:: modeling/assessment-dashboard.png
               :align: center

-- Then click on Submissions of the modeling exercise
+- Then click on Submissions of the modeling exercise.

     .. figure:: modeling/exercise-dashboard.png
               :align: center

-- You will then be redirected to *Submissions* Dashboard
+- You will then be redirected to *Submissions and Assessments* Page.

     .. figure:: modeling/submissions-dashboard.png
               :align: center